surniaulula/wpsso-organization-place/readme.txt

 == Upgrade Notice ==

-= 3.0.0-dev.4 =
+= 3.0.0-dev.5 =

-(TBD) If a Schema Place sub-type is also a Schema Organization sub-type: Add organization selects, add checkboxes for organization options.
+(2024/08/03) If a Schema Place sub-type is also a Schema Organization sub-type, add Organization options to the Place editing page.

 = 2.4.1 =